-Dr. Michael Emes University College London (UCL), United Kingdom, m.emes@ucl.ac.uk
+Dr. Michael Emes University College London (UCL), United Kingdom

-APPLICATION OF COST-OF-QUALITY TECHNIQUES IN THE PROCUREMENT OF SPACE SYSTEMS.
+USING COST-OF-QUALITY INDICATORS FOR THE PROCUREMENT OF SPACE SYSTEMS

 Abstract

 Quality is of paramount importance for space missions given the high cost of failure, but given the financial and time constraints of any spacecraft development project, the question 'when is quality good enough?' must still be addressed.
 This paper reports the findings of a research project to investigate the extent to which space systems developments can learn from quality management practices designed for terrestrial (often high volume) manufacturing applications.
 In particular, we discuss the concept of 'Cost of Quality' (CQ) and its value for space technology.